Case role: Linguistic typology of morphological case

-In modern German, all noun phrases show Case forms with Case generally being marked on the determiner.
-However, for the genitive form German marks the noun with a morphologically overt Case form (this case form is retained on noun phrases in modern English, surfacing as -'s).
-The following table illustrates the masculine Case forms of German.
+In modern German, all noun phrases show case forms with case generally being marked on the determiner.
+However, for the genitive form German marks the noun with a morphologically overt case form (this case form is retained on noun phrases in modern English, surfacing as -'s).
+The following table illustrates the masculine case forms of German.

 Case hierarchy

-As discussed in Linguistic typology of Morphological Case, there can be a number of cases found within a single language.
-If we look at a sample of case systems, we find that they indeed appear in a particular order- i.e. a hierarchy emerges.
+As discussed in linguistic typology of morphological case, there can be a number of cases found within a single language.
+In a sample of case systems, they appear in a particular order and a hierarchy emerges.
 This specific ordering is called the case hierarchy.